Preschool Insects Theme

 Bug Map

 Have your students follow a map to get a bug home!
-Create a map and key
+Create a map and key that your students can follow to a location outside or inside the classroom to find the bug's home and deliver it safely.

-Community Insect Biodiversity
+Insect Biodiversity in My Community

 Encourage parents to quietly observe their backyard with their preschooler, see what insects can be found.
 Preschoolers can be invited to share about their findings during the daily social meeting.